-So far in this look at "The Daisuki Deluge" we've looked at Toei Animation, who's offering a wide variety of titles, & TMS Entertainment, who's taking the other path & holding back on offering everything.
+So far in this look at "The Daisuki Deluge", we've checked out Toei Animation, who's offering a wide variety of titles, & TMS Entertainment, who's taking the other path & holding back on offering everything.
 Well, the third wheel of this coalition, the venerable Sunrise, is taking Toei's lead by (potentially) offering as much as possible.
-In fact, whereas Toei's biggest restriction seemed to be that nothing from before 1980 was offered Sunrise is opening their entire catalog, outside of some of their most-recent titles.
-From Zambot 3 to VOTOMS to Metal Jack to Gundam AGE this company is willing to offer so much that they may be offering more than Toei!
+In fact, whereas Toei's biggest restriction seemed to be that nothing from before 1980 was offered, Sunrise is opening their entire catalog, outside of some of their most-recent titles.
+From Zambot 3 to VOTOMS to Metal Jack to Gundam AGE, this company is willing to offer so much that they may be offering more than Toei!
 So what could we see on Daisuki from these masters of mecha at one point or another?

 They may be the masters of mecha, but Sunrise also delves into non-mecha titles fairly often, but even then science-fiction tends to be something they love to do.
 1998's DT Eightron was an more obscure creation of theirs, lasting 26 episodes & telling the story of Shu & the Returners, a rebel force against the nation of Datania, who rely on child labor & are on the search for DT, a mysterious substance inside humans.
-In true late-90s anime fashion the opening sequence tells basically nothing about the show itself, but the little I've heard about the show has been positive & with Tetsuro Amino (director of Macross 7, Blue Comet SPT Layzner, & Shiki) helming it there should be, at the very least, an interesting story behind it.
+In true late-90s anime fashion, the opening sequence tells basically nothing about the show itself, but the little I've heard about the show has been positive & with Tetsuro Amino (Macross 7, Shiki) helming it there should be, at the very least, an interesting story behind it.
 Besides, isn't the fun of a site with the potential of Daisuki within it's ability to give people new & unexpected experiences?

 Naturally, if I'm going to bring up the Eldoran Series, then I have to include its older cousin, the Brave Series!
-Created as a collaboration between Sunrise & Takara to continue off of where the Transformers Series had done the Brave Series had a long, strong life to it, running nonstop from 1990-1998 & encompassing these entires: Brave Exkaiser/Exkizer, Brave of the Sun Fighbird, Brave of the Legend Da-Garn, Brave Express Mightgaine, Brave Police J-Decker, Goldran The Brave of Gold, Command of Braves Dagwon, & King of the Braves GaoGaiGar, not to mention late-97's Command of Braves Dagwon: Boy with Crystal Eyes (a two-episode OVA [the 1st sequel to a Brave Series entry!]) & 2000-2003's King of the Braves GaoGaiGar FINAL (the eight-episode OVA sequel).
-Starting from it's humble origins as nothing more than a simple Transformers imitation (Exkaiser) the Brave Series would try out many different ideas, such as having a linear story (Da-Garn), taking on somewhat darker & serious storylines (Mightgaine), outright parody (Goldran), transitioning into a tokusatsu style (Dagwon), & outright homage (GaoGaiGar).
-In terms of English translations, only GaoGaiGar has seen an official release (with the first half also having an absolutely exquisite dub), but Fighbird, J-Decker, & GaoGaiGar FINAL have also been completely fansubbed, & there's a varying number of episodes subbed for all of the other entries except for the Dagwon OVA.
+Created as a collaboration between Sunrise & Takara, to continue off of where the Transformers Series ended, the Brave Series had a long, strong life to it, running nonstop from 1990 to 1998 & encompassing these entires: Brave Exkaiser/Exkizer, Brave of the Sun Fighbird, Brave of the Legend Da-Garn, Brave Express Mightgaine, Brave Police J-Decker, Goldran The Brave of Gold, Command of Braves Dagwon, & King of the Braves GaoGaiGar, not to mention late-97's Command of Braves Dagwon: Boy with Crystal Eyes (a two-episode OVA sequel) & 2000-2003's King of the Braves GaoGaiGar FINAL (the eight-episode OVA sequel).
+Starting from it's humble origins as nothing more than a simple Transformers imitation (Exkaiser), the Brave Series would try out many different ideas, such as having a linear story (Da-Garn), taking on somewhat darker & serious storylines (Mightgaine), outright parody (Goldran), transitioning into a tokusatsu style (Dagwon), & outright genre homage (GaoGaiGar).
+In terms of English translations, only GaoGaiGar has seen an official release (with the first half also having an absolutely exquisite dub), but Fighbird, J-Decker, & GaoGaiGar FINAL have also been completely fansubbed, & there's a varying number of episodes subbed for all of the other entries, except for the Dagwon OVA.
 The chances of the other entries being given official DVD releases is slim to none, so having them all be on Daisuki eventually would be a great way to see what else this series offered.
 Also, since Media Blasters is so hesitant on doing GaoGaiGar FINAL, Daisuki might be the only chance we have at getting that with an official translation...

 And then Bandai Entertainment was shut down, killing Turn-A's release as well as the potential of any other older Gundam series.